 It thus seems reasonable to assume that the locus of MG is agreement.
-In other words, we propose that the agreement properties of T in Spanish specify not only person and number, but also animacy.
-The nominative pronominal paradigm is thus morphologically realized according to (32).
+In other words, agreement properties of Tense in Spanish specify not only 1/2/3 person and number, but also animacy.
+The nominative pronominal paradigm is thus morphologically realized according to (34).
+Note that this is exactly the same paradigm we find for object agreement, where 1st, 2nd, and 3rd person are represented via clitic doubling and DOM, animate arguments via DOM, and inanimate arguments are left unmarked (see Ormazabal & Romero 2013a for a fully fledged proposal concerning Spanish objects).
+14

-(32) a.
-1st 2nd 3rd animate unmarked b. yo tú él/ella se DPs, pro
+(34) PERSON 1st 2nd 3rd animate unmarked

-Note that this is exactly the same paradigm we find for object agreement, where 1st, 2nd, and 3rd person are represented via clitic doubling and DOM, animate arguments via DOM, and inanimate arguments are left unmarked (see Ormazabal & Romero 2013 for a fully fledged proposal concerning Spanish objects).
-Following (32), agreement in Tense specifies the following features: person (and maybe also the features required to distinguish 1/2/3), animacy, specificity/EPP, and number (see Harley & Ritter 2002; D'Alessandro & Alexiadou 2003).
-Therefore, when T expresses animacy, but not any specific person, it is represented by SE.
-Note that the subject pronoun SE has no inherently specified person features, hence it is not semantically confined to the third person.
-As observed by Oca (1914) (see also, for instance, Mendikoetxea 1999; D'Alessandro & Alexiadou 2003), SE may be interpreted as a first person (33a), a second person (33b), an indefinite (33c), or a generic (33d).
+NOMINATIVE yo tú él/ella se DPs

-(33) a. ¿se puede? [knocking the dooor] SE can.3s
+ACCUSATIVE me te lo/la le/la DPs

-'May I?'
+Following (34), nominative agreement specifies person features required to distinguish 1/2/3, animacy, specificity/EPP, and number (see Harley & Ritter 2002; D'Alessandro & Alexiadou 2003).
+When T expresses animacy, but no specific person, it is represented by SE.
+Note that since the subject pronoun SE has no inherently specified person features, it is not semantically confined to third person.
+As observed by Oca, SE may be interpreted as a first person (35a), a second person (35b), an indefinite (35c), or a generic (35d) [Oca 1914; also see Cinque 1988, Menuzzi 1999, Mendikoetxea 1999; D'Alessandro & Alexiadou 2003, among others].

-b. aquí no se habla [a father looking at his son] here no SE speak.3s c. se dijo que no podríamos SE said.3s that no might.1p 'It was said that we could not do it'
+- (35) a. ¿se puede? [knocking the dooor] SE can.3s 'May I?' - b. aquí no se habla [a father looking at his son] here no SE speak.3s 'You cannot speak here' - c. se dijo que no podríamos SE said.3s that no might.1p 'It was said that we could not do it' - d. si se habla alto siempre se molesta a alguien if se speak.3s loud always se bother.3s DOM someone 'If someone speaks loud, she always bothers someone'